gravitano/Laravel-4-Module-Generator/README.md

 ## Usage

-Often in larger projects, or projects which contain code or resources which are completely unrelated, you may want to separate it out to make it more manageable.
+Often in larger projects, or projects which contain code or resources which are loosely related, you may want to separate it out to make it more manageable.

-This basically is nothing more than an organization tool, and provides little else in the way of development, or development standards.
+This is basically nothing more than an organization tool, and provides little else in the way of development, or development standards.
 It is simply a way to generate code containers, for the code that doesn't belong in a package, yet is too specific to leave in the standard folder structure.